Annual Events

 Discover fantastic Pocono Mountains events every month of the year!

 From January to December, the Pocono Mountains events calendar is filled with exciting happenings, and many beloved fairs and festivals have been taking place year after year for decades - or even over a century!
-You’ll find annual carnivals of all kinds: performing arts festivals like DanceFest Milford showcase the talent of area artists, while local businesses like Country Junction - World’s Largest Store mark the seasons with everything from recurring summer berry celebrations to photos with Santa and the Easter Bunny.
+You’ll find annual carnivals of all kinds: live music festivals like the Wildflower Concert Series bring talented artists to the area, while local businesses like Country Junction - World’s Largest Store mark the seasons with everything from recurring summer berry celebrations to photos with Santa and the Easter Bunny.
 Don’t forget to check our local restaurants for special holiday meals and brunches too.
 Plan your next trip around one of our annual events!

 January